lefthand67/python_threading_for_ai_course/01_concurrency_and_python_interpreter/readme.md

 These are not small things.
 You have moved from abstract theory to practical, demonstrable implementation of the most critical concurrency concepts.

 We will proceed at a pace you are comfortable with.
 The next session will focus on deepening this understanding with more practice and exploring the trade-offs we've just begun to touch upon.

+# <b>Reading</b>

+1.  **Python `threading` Module Documentation:** The official docs are the definitive source.
+Pay close attention to the `Lock` and `RLock` objects. [https://docs.python.org/3/library/threading.html](https://docs.python.org/3/library/threading.html)

+2.  **Article: "Python Threading Synchronization Locks" (Real Python):** A practical, in-depth tutorial that expands on what we covered, with clear examples. [https://realpython.com/intro-to-python-threading/#using-locks-for-synchronization](https://realpython.com/intro-to-python-threading/#using-locks-for-synchronization)

+3.  **Book: "The Linux Programming Interface" by Michael Kerrisk:** While not Python-specific, Chapter 29-33 provide the ultimate deep dive into Pthreads and synchronization primitives at the OS level.
+This will cement the hardware/OS model we discussed.

+4.  **Video: "What is a Mutex in C? (pthread_mutex)" by Jacob Sorber:** A short, excellent video explaining the C mutex, which is the direct ancestor of Python's `Lock`.
+Watching this will reinforce the cross-language concept. [https://www.youtube.com/watch?v=oq29KUy29iQ](https://www.youtube.com/watch?v=oq29KUy29iQ)